Deploy

 DNS

 Overview Learn how to configure DNS to point to Galaxy.
 Before users can access your application, you must configure your DNS records to point to Galaxy.
 Galaxy is not a DNS provider and you’ll need to use your existing DNS provider to set DNS records.
 While the process will be specific to your DNS provider, the general method is the same.
 We also provide a free subdomain option if you don't need to have your own domain.
-The standard DNS setup for Galaxy is to use aSome readersEncryption
+The standard DNS setup for Galaxy is to use aSome readersDomains

 Overview Learn how to enable SSL encryption to secure sensitive data.
 SSL encryption is a security protocol to encrypt connections between servers and clients.
 We highly recommend that you enable SSL encryption to secure your app's sensitive data and to avoid issues with websockets connecting from behind certain firewalls.
 Galaxy provides two ways to enable encryption: generating a Let's Encrypt certificate or uploading your own custom certificate.
-Additionally, a "Force HTTPS" option canFew readersDomains
+Additionally, a "Force HTTPS" option canFew readers

 Manage